 Dr M then visits a huge chicken farm in which the birds are reared in large numbers (5-6 million birds per year) in sheds.
 He is incredibly upbeat about this in comparison to the intensive cattle feeding operation and talks about them being ‘remarkably well-cared for’.
 A Life Cycle Assessment (used to assess environmental impacts associated with all the stages of a product/animal life) concludes that chickens raised intensively are the ‘greenest form of meat.’
 What the hell does that really mean?

-There is a very brief mention of population growth (is this the elephant in the room in all of this?) and Dr M suggests that we should look to mussel farming as part of the solution.
+Dr M suggests that we should look to mussel farming as part of the solution.
 In many parts of the world fish farming is not without its problems (see for instance Richard Manning’s brilliant Against the Grain pp. 116-119, this article by Mark Sisson, this article in the NY Times).
 We are back to the problem of crowding, unnatural food sources, infectious disease, chemicals, and environmental destruction.
 As with all farming methods, we need to seek out and support those producers that are raising their fish in a responsible and sustainable way.

 Artificial meat grown in the laboratory may also be the answer according to the expert from Compassion in World Farming.
 Words fail me on this one but Dr M notes that the ‘alternatives’ to artificial meat are ‘apocalyptic’.